greenboxal/doggohub/changelogs/archive.md

 - Fix Resource Owner Password Authentication Flow
 - Add icons to Add dropdown items.
 - Allow admin to create public deploy keys that are accessible to any project.
-- Warn when gitlab-shell version doesn't match requirement.
+- Warn when doggohub-shell version doesn't match requirement.
 - Skip email confirmation when set by admin or via LDAP.
 - Only allow users to reference groups, projects, issues, MRs, commits they have access to.